ACCEPTING DOCTORAL STUDENTS

-After obtaining a BS in chemistry at North Carolina State University in 1983, Frye joined the laboratory of Professor Ernest Eliel at UNC-Chapel Hill.
+After obtaining a BS in chemistry at North Carolina State University in 1983, Frye joined the laboratory of the late Professor Ernest Eliel at UNC-Chapel Hill.
 Frye’s Ph.D. thesis research at UNC focused on asymmetric synthesis and included an off-campus research fellowship in Lausanne, Switzerland, to investigate mechanisms of stereoselective organometallic reactions using NMR kinetics.

 Upon completing his PhD in 1987, Frye began his professional career as a medicinal chemist at the newly initiated US research site for Glaxo, located at that time in temporary facilities in Venable Hall on the UNC campus.
 He subsequently led the project that resulted in Avodart, GlaxoSmithKline’s dual 5alpha-reductase inhibitor for treatment of benign prostatic hyperplasia.
 Avodart was a billion-dollar drug in the GSK portfolio for many years.

 Shortly after Glaxo merged with Wellcome in 1995, Frye established a new chemistry department in Research Triangle Park based upon kinase target class science and GSK’s kinase inhibitors, Tykerb (a dual erbB2/EGFR inhibitor approved for the treatment of metastatic breast cancer), and Pazopanib (approved for renal carcinoma) were discovered within this department.
 In 1999 he began a secondment at GW’s Stevenage site in the United Kingdom leading a research unit in medicinal chemistry.
-Following the merger with GSK in the spring of 2000, he was selected to lead GSK’s High Throughput Chemistry Group that evolved into Discovery Medicinal Chemistry (DMC).
+Following the merger with GSK in the spring of 2000, he was selected to lead GSK’s world-wide High Throughput Chemistry Group that evolved into Discovery Medicinal Chemistry (DMC).

 Over the seven years Frye led DMC, the group grew to more than 200 chemists and developed global target-class chemical science and a compound collection strategy that enhanced both the productivity and quality of GSK’s hit and lead generation across all therapeutic areas.
 Stephen joined the UNC School of Pharmacy in October 2007 to create the CICBDD with sponsorship from the Lineberger Comprehensive Cancer Center, the School of Medicine, and the Department of Chemistry.